Skip to content

 Plan - Set objectives and identify areas for development.

-Do - Take part in activities relevant to your role.
+Do - Participate in activities relevant to your role.

-Reflect - Consider what you’ve learned and the impact of your CPD.
+Reflect - Review what you’ve learned and its impact on your professional development.

 How to access 1CPD